aboubacs/meanmax-postmortem/README.md

 I will describe my strategies and how I approached the game.
 I believe my AI had what it takes to get even further, but missed out on tuning to be able to approach this super close top 4.

 Some background is important to understand why I did things like I did.
-I'm a totally Codingame-made player, as I knew close to nothing about AI's before landing here.
+I'm a totally Codingame-made player, as I knew close to nothing about AI's before landing in here.
 My first contest was Coders Strike Back, and I watched Jeff06 take over the contest with his genetic algorithm.
 I read his article explaining his algorithm with amazement, and could only dream about being able to do something like that one day.
 With time, more contests, more reading of post-mortems, I was able to gather information and learn a lot from the people in this community, until I was able to reproduce that in the arena.

 When I saw Mean-Max, it reminded me a lot about Coders Strike Back, and I knew it was time to go back to the roots.

 ## Evolution

-I'm not going to go into the details on how an evolutionary algorithm works, because some people wrote about it far better than I would (https://www.codingame.com/blog/genetic-algorithms-coders-strike-back-game/, http://files.magusgeek.com/csb/csb_en.html).
+I'm not going to go into the details on how an evolutionary algorithm works, because some people wrote about it far better than I would [Jeff06 Post mortem](https://www.codingame.com/blog/genetic-algorithms-coders-strike-back-game/) [Magus article](, http://files.magusgeek.com/csb/csb_en.html).
 I'm just going to describe what characteristics did work for me.
 Disclaimer : if you find any troubling similarities with features presented in past contest reports... it's because I shamelessly copied from them.

 - My genome is made of triplets of floats between 0 and 1.
 Each triplet encodes an action for one of my units for a turn.
 So I have 3 triplets of genes for a turn, and I simulated at depth 3.